mokrates/json-simple-flymake/README.md

 ## Limitations ##

-only ever marks but one error, because we use json-parse-buffer, which doesn't to more.
+only ever marks but one error, because we use json-parse-buffer, which doesn't do more.
 But hey, more than nothing for a devop who want's to edit some json configs and not install a zillion jiggabytes of npm madness for jsonlint, right?